Guide to French Health System

 4.1.
 Limits of State Health System

 Whilst there may be a universal system of health cover in France, as a general rule the State only picks up a percentage of your medical costs.

 The percentage level of reimbursement by the statutory system varies, depending on the type of treatment received and from whom.

-Thus, the social security system will normally pay for about 70% of GP fees and between 30% and 65% of prescribed medicines, using the official regulated base figure for reimbursement.
+The social security system will normally pay for 70% of GP fees and between 30% and 65% of prescribed medicines, using the official regulated base figure for reimbursement.